briannammatey/WeatherApp/README.md

  - Snowy ❄️ - A white Background with a word displayed *Snowy*

 ## API USED
-I used the OpenWeatherMap API to track realtime weather information based on the location inputted, using the GET methods.
+This Weather App leverages the OpenWeatherMap API to provide real-time weather information based on user input.
+By integrating the Geolocation API, the app accurately retrieves and displays weather data for cities around the world.
-I also used the geolocation API, to retrieve the data for the cities, so it can be used in the weatherApp

-**ReadMe isn't done**
+## Features
+Real-Time Weather Tracking: Retrieve up-to-date weather information for any city using OpenWeatherMap API's GET methods.
+City-Based Data Retrieval: Utilize Geolocation API to obtain precise weather data for specified locations.
+User Input: Enter a city name to get current weather conditions, including temperature, humidity, and weather description.